-4.4.4 Opaque-Uniform Layout Qualifiers
+4.4.6.
+Opaque Uniform Layout Qualifiers

 Uniform layout qualifiers can be used to bind opaque uniform variables to specific buffers or units.
-Texture image units can be bound to samplers, image units can be bound to images, and atomic counters can be bound to buffers.
+Samplers can be bound to texture image units, images can be bound to image units, and atomic counters can be bound to buffers.